Dates: 16 – 25 February 2018

 It wasn’t long and we were in amongst the family who were up in the trees feeding.
 Kanywani, a young black back, whose name means the ‘playful one’, was the first gorilla we encountered.

 This was in fact the very same one, who on the previous years’ trip, had approached me and sniffed my cheek before moving on.
-What a thrill is was to see him again, this time looking very relaxed as came down from a tree and sat listening to the forest, allowing us a wonderful view!
+What a thrill it was to see him again, this time looking very relaxed as he came down from a tree and sat listening to the forest, allowing us a wonderful view!

 Soon afterwards, we saw the family’s silverback, who strode along vigilantly listening to the sounds in the forest and family nearby, before settling down to rest.
 We enjoyed great views up close of a mother with her youngster, which was very playful.
 His mom however was building a nest to rest and tolerated her baby with the utmost gentleness.

 Another mother with a baby climbed down from a tree and walk confidently right past us and came to rest near the other mother.
 This gave the two youngsters a chance to wrestle; one even tried its luck with a sub-adult female, who subtly rolled over and sat gently on the little one as if to say “I’m too big for you to play with and I’m trying to sleep”.
 We had great views of them in the open.

 After a fantastic hour with these majestic animals, we slowly retreated to a distance away, where we could all enjoy our packed lunches and chat about our incredible first encounter with the Mountain Gorillas!